Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Boardwalk Empire

 Steve Buscemi stars on this acclaimed crime drama, which takes you again to Nineteen Twenties prohibition-era America, the place the corrupt treasurer of Atlantic County negotiates shady offers with highly effective mobs and mafias.
-By way of this, he has awarded himself a lavish life-style, however one that attracts suspicion from the federal authorities, thus putting him beneath the microscope.
+By this, he has awarded himself a lavish life-style, however one that attracts suspicion from the federal authorities, thus inserting him underneath the microscope.
 How lengthy can he proceed this harmful recreation earlier than one thing has to give?
 Watch Boardwalk Empire on NOW TV

 Patrick Melrose

-Benedict Cumberbatch performs the lead function on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug dependancy later in life.
-The acclaimed collection is predicated on the novels of Edward St Aubyn and gained a BAFTA award for finest miniseries in 2019… Watch Patrick Melrose on NOW TV
+Benedict Cumberbatch performs the lead function on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug habit later in life.
+The acclaimed collection relies on the novels of Edward St Aubyn and received a BAFTA award for finest miniseries in 2019… Watch Patrick Melrose on NOW TV

 Catherine the Nice